 At the end of the operation, a catheter (drainage tube) may be placed into the bladder through the urethra.
 A water solution may be used to flush the bladder to wash out any blood, in which case you may remain in hospital for a day or two.
 Discharge usually occurs 24 hours after the operation.
 In some cases, the patient may be discharged on the day of surgery.
 Most patients should be able to resume usual activities and return to work in a few weeks.

 The raw area in the bladder lining remaining after such a scraping will heal over, initially with a scab and, eventually, with normal lining tissue.
 It is not unusual to have increased frequency and urgency of urination for a few weeks after bladder tumour resection.
 There may also be some burning with urination.
 There may be a bit of blood visible in the urine for a few weeks after bladder tumour resection.
 Occasionally, a few blood clots may be seen, particularly after about two to four weeks when the scab comes away.

 Most bladder tumours are confined to the bladder lining and are described as superficial.
 Even these superficial tumours, however, have a tendency to recur.
 It is important to monitor the bladder closely with regular bladder inspections (surveillance cystoscopy).

 In some cases the urologist may recommend additional treatments in order to decrease the chance of tumour recurrence.
-These treatments may involve placing a drug directly into the bladder through a small catheter.
-There are several medications available.
+There are several options available.